How China Uses Twitter And Facebook To Share Disinformation About Hong Kong

 "Chinese media like [state broadcaster] CGTN or China Daily cannot independently recreate the China narrative on social media," King-wa Fu, an associate professor at the University of Hong Kong's Journalism and Media Studies Center, told NPR.
 "That's why they need to make use of these means to create social media traffic and to try to create a way to counter the pro-Hong Kong narrative on the social media."

-On Tuesday, thousands of anti-Hong Kong posts were still being generated by what appeared to be Twitter bots – accounts created in July or August with only a handful of followers — and feeds dominated by similarly-formatted slogans and propaganda videos.
-Many of them sport the hashtag #supportmulan, a reference to the Disney live-action remake of Mulan which Hong Kong protesters say they will boycott after its lead actor announced she supported Hong Kong police.
+On Tuesday, thousands of anti-Hong Kong posts were still being generated by what appeared to be Twitter bots – accounts created in July or August with only a handful of followers — and feeds dominated by similarly formatted slogans and propaganda videos.
+Many of them sport the hashtag #supportmulan, a reference to the Disney live-action remake of Mulan that Hong Kong protesters say they will boycott after its lead actor announced she supported Hong Kong police.

 China's powerful propaganda channels have readily adapted to the profusion of digital platforms used by its citizens.
 It routinely censors Chinese social media and chat apps to scrub dissenting opinions or references to sensitive political subjects.
 A 2016 Harvard study estimated that around half a billion Chinese social media posts a year are created by government-paid commentators.

 Over the past decade, China has also globalized its propaganda efforts.
-China Daily, an English-language state-run broadsheet, regularly runs full-page inserts in mainstream American newspapers, such as The Washington Post and The New York Times.
-Major Communist Party-run outlets now sponsor pro-Beijing content in hundreds of outlets catering to overseas Chinese and hold fully-funded annual summits for Chinese-language journalists based outside of China.
+China Daily, an English-language state-run broadsheet, regularly runs full-page inserts in mainstream American newspapers such as The Washington Post and The New York Times.
+Major Communist Party-run outlets now sponsor pro-Beijing content in hundreds of outlets catering to overseas Chinese and hold fully funded annual summits for Chinese-language journalists based outside of China.

 Twitter and Facebook's identification of at least 1,000 Chinese state-linked accounts this week show how these disinformation efforts have expanded to international social media platforms.
 Influencing perceptions of audiences both inside and outside of China is now a government priority.
 A critical component of these perception management campaigns is the estimated 60 million ethnic Chinese people who live outside of China and whom Beijing views as pliable audiences.